KodchakornL/Data-Streaming-and-Real-Time-Anaytics/README.md

 **Project**

-1.Wordcount Harry every 5 seconds.
+1. Wordcount Harry every 5 seconds.
-2.Use TF-IDF to find a significant word.
+2. Use TF-IDF to find a significant word.